at-cg/billi/README.md

 # Billi

-Billi is a tool developed to identify bubbles in pangenome graphs or assembly graphs that use the *bidirected graph* representation.
+Billi is a tool developed to identify bubbles in pangenome graphs or assembly graphs that use the [bidirected graph](https://en.wikipedia.org/wiki/Bidirected_graph) or [GFA](https://gfa-spec.github.io/GFA-spec/GFA1.html) representation.
 Refer to our [preprint](#pub) for details.

 ## **Installation**